Skip to main content

 The most basic difference between a bachelor’s degree and an associate degree is the time it takes to complete the programs.
 Associate degrees are typically 2-year programs, while bachelor’s degree programs are typically 4 years and delve more deeply into the area of study.

-Because of the shorter timeframe, associate degrees are often more affordable than bachelor’s degree programs.
-If you're just beginning your college journey, an associate degree can serve as an introduction to higher education and provide a key stepping stone to a bachelor's degree.
+Additionally, if you're just beginning your college journey, an associate degree can serve as an introduction to higher education and provide a key stepping stone to a bachelor's degree.
+It can also give you time to determine what you might want to major in, or which career path you'd like to take while still earning college credits.

 Is It Good to Get an Associate Degree Before a Bachelor's?